-Do you know you NX from your GX, do you know that DUB isn’t just a genre of music and are you up to date with new brake options?
+Do you know you SX from your GX, do you know that DUB isn’t just a genre of music and are you up to date with the Eagle Expansion details?
 Here is everything you need to know about the various mountain and gravel bike SRAM drivetrains from cassettes to cranks to brakes.
-We’ll start cheap and work our way up to the new AXS electronic drivetrain.
+We’ll start cheap with SX and NX and work our way up to the new AXS electronic drivetrain.

 To start off, we will explain the SRAM drivetrain hierarchy, the brand labels its gear according to families with a single ring only drivetrains getting a ‘1’ in the name, separating them from options including double or triple rings up front.
 Drivetrains labelled XX are top dollar with GX and then NX sitting at the bottom of the widely use mountain bike options, there are also X3, X4 X5, X7 and X9 parts for the 7, 8 and 9-speed bikes out there.

 Here’s a simple list from most expensive to the least, hit the links below to hop straight to that section:

 These are commonly found on budget bikes, X3 is solely for 7-speed kit that is used for ‘recreational bikes’ rather than any mountain bikes we are likely to test here at off-road.cc and X4 just offers a shifter and rear derailleur for 7, 8 and 9-speed drivetrains.
 X5 is a whole trail worthy 10-speed drivetrain but the rear mech doesn’t have a clutch, this is likely to be fitted to entry-level hardtails and comes in a 2x or a 3x configuration.